 Food Standards Agency backs call to make allergy information compulsory on menus

-Owen Carey, 18, died after he told staff at a London restaurant he was allergic to dairy but was given a buttermilk-coated grilled chicken burger.
+Owen Carey, 18, died from an allergic reaction after being given a buttermilk-coated grilled chicken burger.

 The Food Standards Agency (FSA) has backed calls for “Owen’s Law”, which would force restaurants to publish allergy information on their menus.